GageHoweTamu/jeff/README.md

 Disclaimer: jeff is a work in progress.
 He's not perfect, but he's learning.
 Also, jeff isn't able to navigate your computer's file system yet.
 He's working on it.

+To build and run:
+* Install Rust
+* Compile
+* Copy the binary to the bin folder (so you can access jeff from the terminal)